onefact/handbook.payless.health/pages/contributing.md

 ## Contributing to Help Pages
-**Let's harnessing community wisdom to create an open-source treasure trove of health care know-how**
+**Let's harness community wisdom to create an open-source treasure trove of health care know-how**